cwbaker/forge/README.md

-# Sweet Build
+# Forge

-*Sweet Build* is a Lua scriptable build tool that tracks dependencies between files, uses relative timestamps to determine which are out of date, and carries out actions to bring those files up to date.
+*Forge* is a Lua scriptable build tool that tracks dependencies between files, uses relative timestamps to determine which are out of date, and carries out actions to bring those files up to date.

 ## Features